Ready to explore the possibilities?

 A Cooperation in Operation (KSO) is a collaboration between a foreign construction company and a local BUJKN and the BUJKA can enter into KSO & JO relations with multiple BUJKN, for various projects.
 Here’s a closer look at the criteria and regulations for a KSO:

-Purpose of KSO & JOA collaboration between a foreign construction company (BUJKA) and a local foreign construction company (BUJKN), allows the BUJKA to engage in multiple KSO & JO relations with various BUJKNs.
+Purpose of KSO & JO | A collaboration between a foreign construction company (BUJKA) and a local foreign construction company (BUJKN), allows the BUJKA to engage in multiple KSO & JO relations with various BUJKNs. |

-Construction Work & Integrated Services– A maximum of 70% of the total project value can be executed by the BUJKA.
+Construction Work & Integrated Services | – A maximum of 70% of the total project value can be executed by the BUJKA. – Ensures significant local involvement and compliance with Indonesian regulations. |

-Construction Consultancy Services– A maximum of 50% of the total value of the project can be executed by the BUJKA.
+Construction Consultancy Services | – A maximum of 50% of the total value of the project can be executed by the BUJKA. – This regulation promotes the active participation of local BUJKN partners. |

 Rights, Obligations, and Operational Guidelines for BUJKA